andrcuns/allure-report-publisher/README.md

 Requires environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` or credentials file `~/.aws/credentials`

+Additional configuration:

+- `AWS_REGION`: configure s3 region, default: `us-east-1`
+- `AWS_FORCE_PATH_STYLE`: when set to true, the bucket name is always left in the request URI and never moved to the host as a sub-domain, default: `false`
+- `AWS_ENDPOINT`: custom s3 endpoint when used with other s3 compatible storage

 ## Google Cloud Storage

 Requires on of the following environment variables.